dothinking/basicGA/GA/readme.md

 ## GA Process

-A general process is implemented to solve different problems, e.g. `mathematical function`s, `TSP`, which would be modeled with built-in or user-defined Individals and Operators.
+A general process is implemented to solve different problems, e.g. `mathematical function`, `TSP`, which would be modeled with built-in or user-defined Individals and Operators.
+Features of this process:

 - single-objective minimization
 - elitist preservation to improve Simple GA